 To break down what makes a coffee roaster truly great, we had to come at it from a variety of perspectives.
 Some are pushing the boundaries with what they're packing, whether it's the way they're roasting, who they're getting their beans from or how they're mixing their blends.
-Some roasters are great because they revolutionized what speciality coffee even is (thanks, George Howell).
+Some roasters are great because they revolutionized what specialty coffee even is (thanks, George Howell).
 And sure, some of these roasters are good because of the industry recognition and peer approval.
 From long-standing coffee roasters to newbies making huge moves, here are the 25 best coffee roasters in America.

 Located: Woodstock, Vermont

-Coffee to Try: Finca Santa Cruz
+Coffee to Try: Natural Finca El Yos Costa Rica

 Since 2015, a little roaster-cafe hybrid called Abracadabra has been fueling the Woodstock community with magical coffee.
 Too often, brands hide behind good marketing and branding without paying enough attention to the actual stuff they're selling — but not Abracadabra.
 The roaster is super transparent with where it sources its coffee, and it's for the best for both the coffee farmers and the consumers.

 Before they founded Tandem, founders Kathleen and Will Pratt were busy working in specialty coffee shops from coast to coast.
 They settled in Portland, Maine, for Tandem, and their history in coffee is evident when you try any of the coffees in their ever-rotating list of single origins and blends.